bodo-ai/Bodo/buildscripts/build-bodo-from-source-platform/README.md

 # build-bodo-from-source-platform

+## Set up DEV environment on platform, single-node cluster
+1. SSH into the cluster node.
+1. Copy single_node_install.sh to the node.
+1. Run the script: `bash single_node_install.sh`.
+1. Enter your GitHub PAT and branch to checkout when prompted

-## Set up DEV environment on platform
+## Set up DEV environment on platform, multi-node cluster

 1. SSH into any of the cluster nodes.
 1. Set your [Github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) as an environment variable: `export GITHUB_TOKEN=<token>`